Skip to main content

 yarn add rescript-relay relay-runtime@18.2.0 react-relay@18.2.0

-After you've installed the packages above, setup ReScript through your bsconfig.json like this:
+After you've installed the packages above, setup ReScript through your rescript.json (previously known as bsconfig.json) like this on MacOS or Linux:

 ...